-- The service conducted a review of 1% of clinical consultations.
+- A review of 1% of clinical consultations.
 This included all clinicians being audited within one month of them commencing work with the service, and an ongoing monthly audit of GP consultations.
-Consultation audits included face to face consultations and telephone consultations. - GPs receive quarterly audit score feedback and we saw evidence that where standards fall below the 80% pass mark, the GP's performance is managed in line with the service policy.
-For example a GP whose audit scored 63% due to clinical note taking not meeting the required standard had this information fed back to them by the medical director.
-Subsequent audit scores were consistently above the 80% pass mark for this GP.
-There were also examples provided of clinicians whose audit performance had not improved over time and whose contracts were ended.
+Consultation audits included face to face consultations and telephone consultations.
+GPs receive quarterly audit score feedback and we saw evidence that where standards fall below the 80% pass mark, the GP's performance was managed in line with the providers policy. - The service participated in local prescribing audits and national benchmarking. - Staff told us that feedback would be provided via email, telephone call, in one to one sessions or performance review meetings, but if there were wider areas for learning these would be shared with the whole team through email bulletins and newsletters.